For information about recovery from specific emergency events, go to:

 The Emergency Relief Functional Support Group identifies and coordinates the provision of practical advice and personal support services required by individuals, families and communities.

-Housing SA, one of the divisions of DHS, is the lead agency for the Emergency Relief Functional Support Group.
+SA Housing Authority is the lead agency for the Emergency Relief Functional Support Group.
 It may be supported by other agencies including Commonwealth Department for Human Services, Lions International, Disaster and Recovery Ministries, Rotary International, Australian Red Cross, Insurance Council of Australia, Uniting Communities and Foodbank.

 The Emergency Relief Functional Support Group also reaches out to the community through home visits and phone calls.